ynjNick/FluidSim/README.md

 # FluidSim
-A demo for 2d Field Based Fluid Simulation
+A demo for 2d Field Based Fluid Simulation using unity